Breast Cancer Screening and Risk Factors

 - Get enough exercise.
 Running, walking, being active: more than four hours a week of high-intensity physical activity reduces your risk.
 The effect of exercise on breast cancer risk may be greater in premenopausal women with normal or low body weight.

 - Moderate your alcohol consumption.
 The level of risk increases with the amount of alcohol you consume.

 What screening tests are available and how often should they be done?

 Regardless of whether you are at risk, it is strongly recommended you get regular breast cancer screening.
 It is important that, in the event that cancer cells develop, they be detected as early as possible.
 The earlier breast cancer is discovered, the better the chances of a cure.

 The Quebec Breast Cancer Screening Program (QBCSP) recommends that all Quebec women between the ages of 50 and 69 have a screening mammogram every two years.
-Mammograms are the only recommended breast cancer screening exam in Quebec.
+In Quebec, mammograms are the only recommended breast cancer screening exam.
 Also, get to know your breasts by observing them regularly so you can detect any change in their appearance.

 - Breast self-examination is no longer recommended by the QBCSP because it is not considered an effective means of screening.
 Data has shown that the past recommendation did not reduce breast cancer mortality and may have caused unnecessary examinations and worry.
 However, be sure to stay alert and report any changes in your breasts to your doctor.

-- Previously, regular clinical breast exams by your doctor were recommended.
+- Previously, it was recommended to get regular clinical breast exams by your doctor.
 However, since clinical breast examination has not decreased mortality from breast cancer, this test is no longer among QBCSP’s recommendations.
 But be careful to tell your doctor about your concerns and any changes you observe.
 He or she will proceed with a clinical examination if necessary.